You’d be amazed at what you can accomplish when you give yourself no choice – Alex Hormozi

 3. Emails are often better than chats – It took me some time to appreciate the hidden potential of emails, including personal ones.
 Just like the letters from before digital times, emails are more of a flow than a box.
 They can be short or long, read now or later and answered now or later or even not ever.
 You can handle hundreds of emails per day because emails are neatly structured while hundreds of chats a day would be a mess.
 You can also write a single one for hours if you feel like it.
 One of the best, highly enjoyable things you can do is write someone you care for a long, well-crafted email.

-Emails can be saved, re-read and treasured in there own unique way just like paper letters.
+Emails can be saved, re-read and treasured in their own unique way just like paper letters.
 There is true joy in slow, asynchronous communication.
 There is true freedom to write when you feel like it and not have to care how a small delay in your response might get interpreted.
 And there is true power in opening out when you’re your best self.

 But most of all, chat messaging results in time boxes, fragmenting your day and preventing you to do deep work.
 In the mix of chats and calls we do every day, we forget the advantages of email for productivity and mental health.
 Give slow, deep communication a chance, you’ll be amazed.